shgong/hugo-academic/content/publication/my-paper-name.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "A flexible pricing model is proposed as an alternative to the commonly used Tweedie GLM.
-The model is appropriate when modeling pure premium data from an underlying loss distribution with a heavy, bounded, or exponential tail, and it is parametrized in a way so that parameter estimates have meaningful business interpretations.
-Discussions on internal and external data, predictor variable engineering and selection, diagnostic plots, and model deployment and monitoring, are included for practicing pricing actuaries, modelers, and data scientists." abstract_short = ""
+abstract = "A flexible pricing model is proposed as an alternative to the commonly used Tweedie GLM." abstract_short = ""

 # Featured image thumbnail (optional)